 Table of Contents[Hide][Show]

 For many people, visions of bats may conjure up creepy ideas of bloodsucking rodents (they aren’t rodents).
-We live in an area with a lot of natural caves and a lot of opportunities to learn about bats and how they influence our environment.
-If you’ve never thought about trying to attract bats to your backyard, or considered building a bat house, there are a lot of reasons you may want to!
+We live in an area with a lot of natural caves.
+This gives us many opportunities to learn about bats and how they influence our environment.
+If you’ve never thought about trying to attract bats to your backyard or considered building a bat house, there are many reasons you may want to!

 When I think of little furry creatures flying around in my backyard, I typically think of honey bees.
-But did you know that bees aren’t the only pollinators around?
-Not only do bats help with pollination, but they provide a number of additional benefits for your backyard.
+But did you know bees aren’t the only pollinators around?
+Not only do bats help with pollination, but they provide plenty of other benefits for your backyard.

 3 Reasons You Want Bats in Your Yard